Remembering 9/11: 20 Years Later, Suzanne LeMignot

 Suzanne LeMignot was on vacation in Florida to celebrate her mom's birthday.
-After leaning two of the terrorists learned to fly in that state, she covered that angle for CBS 2.
+After learning two of the terrorists learned to fly in that state, she covered that angle for CBS 2.

 Remembering 9/11: 20 Years Later, Suzanne LeMignot